alice-ruv/board-games/README.md

-note over DatabaseManager: update user's subscription to topic with current gameId in DB note over DatabaseManager: start game if 2 different users subscribed with the same gameId ServerGameManager -->> ClientGameManager: sendMessage (userId, gameId, GameMessage) note over ServerGameManager: create producer and send message to topic_{userId}_{gameId} from GameNetworkManager ClientGameManager -->> JoinGameController: StartGameMessage
+note over DatabaseManager: update user's subscription to topic with current gameId in DB note over DatabaseManager: start game if 2 different users subscribed with the same gameId ServerGameManager -->> ClientGameManager: sendMessage (userId, gameId, GameMessage) note over ServerGameManager: create producer and send message to topic_{userId}_{gameId} ClientGameManager -->> JoinGameController: StartGameMessage
 ```
+The program allows user to play multiple games simultaneously, by updating subscription to topic including userId and gameId in DB.